 3. Inadequate dietary selenium intake.

-Several studies have addressed this topic with more or less success, but there are evidence that selenium in combination with inositol may be beneficial, for at least reducing the level of antibodies targeting and destroying the thyroid gland [8,9].
+Several studies have addressed this topic with more or less success, but there are evidence that selenium in combination with inositol may be beneficial for people with an underactive thyroid, for at least reducing the level of antibodies targeting and destroying the thyroid gland [8,9].
 There is one large study underway, which will hopefully confirm or defer the hypothesis .

 4. Low vitamin D levels or insufficient sun exposure,

-although it is not clear if the lower levels of vitamin D might be the part of the cause or the consequence of Hashimoto’s [11,12].
+although it is not clear if the lower levels of vitamin D might be the part of the cause and the consequence of Hashimoto’s [11,12].

 5. Certain anticancer or multiple sclerosis medications,

-such as tyrosine kinase inhibitors, antibodies or interferon-α can induce Hashimoto’s [13,14].
+such as tyrosine kinase inhibitors, antibodies or interferon-α can induce Hashimoto’s and an underactive thyroid [13,14].